-- Number Of Days In Inpatient Care Reduced In FY 08, the average number of days spent in inpatient hospital care decreases from 2.02 days upon entry into system of care services to 0.87 days at 24 months after entry into services. - Cost Savings Resulted From Decreases In Inpatient Hospitalizations The estimated number of children served by funded system of care communities in FY 2008 was 13,051, and the estimated total cost savings due to decreases in utilization of inpatient hospitalization were \$31,022,880. translates to a cost savings of \$2,377 per child served in the CMHI program. - Costs Savings Resulted From A Reduction In Number Of Arrests The estimated number of children served by funded system of care communities in FY 2008 was 13,051, and estimated total cost savings due to decreases in number of arrests were \$5,081,740.
+- Increase the percentage of grantees that demonstrate at least a 30% improvement in behavioral and emotional functioning after 6 months of service.
+In FY 10, this benchmark was exceeded as over 62% of grantees exceeded this expectation. - Number of Days in Inpatient Care Reduced in 08.
+The average number of days spent in inpatient hospital care decreases from 2.02 days upon entry into system of care services to 0.87 days at 24 months after entry into services. - Increase the percentage of children attending school 80% or more of the time after 12 months of service.
+In FY 10 over 91% of children were in school more than 80% of the time, which well exceeded expectations. - Cost Savings Resulted From Decreases In Inpatient Hospitalizations.
+The estimated number of children served by funded system of care communities in FY 2008 was 13,051, and the estimated total cost savings due to decreases in utilization of inpatient hospitalization were \$31,022,880. translates to a cost savings of \$2,377 per child served in the CMHI program. - Increase the percentage of youth with no law enforcement contacts to 71% after 6 months of service.
+In FY 10 over 76% of youth had no law enforcement contacts after six months of services within a system of - Cost Savings Resulted From A Reduction in Number Of Arrests.
+The estimated number of children served by funded system of care communities in FY 2008 was 13,051, and estimated total cost savings due to decreases in number of arrests were \$5.081.740.
 This translates to a cost savings of nearly \$622 per child served in the CMHI program.